 If so -- congratulations!
 You've got your very own Linux-controlled zombie badger!
 My badger woke up pretty angry (reanimation puts most creatures in a foul mood) so I had to quickly launch FleshGolem to get the beast under control.
 So, it's best to have your computer close at hand when you're making your incantation.

 If the badger isn't responding correctly, you may need to make some configuration adjustments via Telnet; instructions are in the VüDü manual.

 If your badger still appears dead after you've made your incantation -- call Twisted Faces' tech support.
 You get two calls free when you buy your software (after that, tech support will cost you an arm and a leg ... or somebody else's arm and leg; Twisted Faces won't care where you ship the parts from, as long as they get them before they spoil.)

 czeano says The Pookah project does this all automatically, it's on soulforge and is listed on freshermeat.

 /me replies: Well, sure, but first you have to install GaelOS, and there's just not a good build for Macs and Amigas yet.
 And I've found the HarveyTheRabbit utilities that come with Pookah create an awful lot of invisible files, making it hard to manage hard drive space.
 Also, NecroNull just won't run right on Pookah.

-If you liked this, please check out Installing Linux on a Dead Badger and Sparks and Shadows.
+If you liked this, please check out Installing Linux on a Dead Badger.
 Thanks!